Big West Conference: Sports

-The Big West Conference currently sponsors 18 NCAA sports, with men's volleyball the newest addition for the 2017–18 school year.
+The Big West Conference currently sponsors 21 NCAA sports, with men's and women's swimming & diving the newest additions for the 2024–25 school year.
+The Big West is considered a mid-major conference, the term itself coined in 1977.

 In baseball, Cal State Fullerton has won four College World Series titles with national championships in 1979, 1984, 1995, and 2004.
 In addition, Long Beach State and UC Irvine have made multiple appearances in the College World Series.
-Fullerton also has a national championship in softball, winning in 1984.
-Long Beach State has won three NCAA women's volleyball titles, as a part of Big West Conference women's volleyball, with national championships in 1989, 1993, and 1998.
+The Big West is the only existing mid-major conference to have multiple teams make the College World Series in the same year, with Cal State Fullerton and Fresno State both making it in 1988, Long Beach State and Fresno in 1991, and Fullerton and UC Irvine in 2007.
+Fullerton also has a national championship in softball, winning in 1986.
+Hawaiʻi joined the conference in women's sports only between 1984 and 1996, and won the 1987 NCAA women's volleyball title.
+Long Beach State has won three NCAA women's volleyball titles as a part of Big West Conference women's volleyball, with national championships in 1989, 1993, and 1998.
 Misty May-Treanor led the 49ers (now known as Beach) to a 36–0 record en route to the program's most recent title.
 UC Santa Barbara was the NCAA men's soccer runner-up in 2004, losing the national championship match to Indiana on penalty kicks.
 The Gauchos returned to the College Cup in 2006 and won the national championship.

 Former Big West members UNLV and Pacific won national championships while part of the conference.
-The UNLV Runnin' Rebels men's basketball team won the 1990 NCAA tournament championship after routing Duke 103-73 in the national title game.
+The UNLV Runnin' Rebels men's basketball team won the 1990 NCAA tournament championship after routing Duke 103–73 in the national title game.
 UNLV was undefeated during the 1991 NCAA men's basketball season before falling to Duke in the final four.
 The Runnin' Rebels during this era are widely considered one of the best college basketball teams of all time.
 The Pacific Tigers women's volleyball team won back-to-back national championships in 1985 and 1986.